Laser showdown: which light therapy zaps facial pain best?

 Summary

 This study compares two non-invasive laser treatments—high-intensity and low-level—for people with trigeminal neuralgia, a condition causing severe facial pain.
-About 38 adults who haven't found relief from medication or can't have surgery will receive one of the laser therapies.
-The goal is to see which better reduces pain and improves daily life over 12 weeks.
+About 38 adults who haven't found relief from medication or can't have surgery will receive one of the two laser therapies.
+Researchers will measure pain levels and quality of life over 12 weeks to see which approach works better.

 Get updates